Search

 Our vision was to have the bottles sticking out of the water with only our hands visible, but it ended up being pretty tough to stay still under water and hold the bottle where you wanted it.
 Also, the seaweed snaking up from the ground of the lake and wrapping around our ankles wasn’t helping matters.

-After a long day in the water, it was time to head back to Richmond and get started on making all these bottles available to you!
+After a long day in the water, it was time to head back to Richmond and get started on making all these cycling bottles available to you!

-After a long day in the water, it was time to head back to Richmond and get started on making all these bottles available to you!
+After a long day in the water, it was time to head back to Richmond and get started on making all these cycling bottles available to you!